Tuberculosis Control Program

 The program reports the results of its monitoring and surveillance activities to the Centers for Disease Control and Prevention (CDC) and Maryland Department of Health (MDH).

 The Health Department screens those at the highest risk of developing Tuberculosis.
-If screening is needed for school or employment, many walk-in urgent care or health clinics in Howard County offer screening tests.

 - Centers for Disease Control and Prevention: Basic TB Facts